elchininet/postcss-rtlcss/README.md

 <details><summary>Expand</summary>
 <p>

-This directive forces renaming in the next rule or declaration no mattering the value of the properties `processUrls` or `autoRename`:
+This directive forces renaming of the following rule or declaration no mattering the value of the properties `processUrls` or `autoRename`:

 ##### input